 Other screenplays were selected for the British Film Institute (BFI) NETWORK Producers Lab 2019 for first features with the Independent Cinema Office (ICO), the Cambridge Film Festival Writers Lab 2018 and as a semi-finalist for the 2019 BBC Wales It's My Shout Script Competition.

 Joyce is a member of BAFTA Crew and held the 2019-2020 Digital Artist Residency with Magdalen Arts, Oxford where her latest film was exhibited at Magdalen Road Studios for several weeks as part of the Wrong Biennale's Wretched of the Screen.
 She is on Directors UK INSPIRE 2020 mentoring scheme and is paired with BAFTA-nominated director, Isabelle Sieb (VIGIL, BBC ONE).
 She is also an award-winning film editor.

 Alongside her creative work, Joyce is an academic historian.
 She holds a dual doctorate in ancient history and visual anthropology from UCL where she is currently an honorary research fellow (2017 - 2022).
 She specialises in ancient battle and the socio-cultural concepts of heroism, both in history and on screen.
 Prior to UCL Joyce studied international affairs, political science and history at Georgetown, Oxford and Cambridge (and a half blue in varsity lacrosse), finishing with distinctions from all three.

 Her art and research have been supported by the Arts and Humanities Research Council (AHRC), Cambridge Trusts, British School of Archaeology at Athens, Somerset House Trust, UCL Doctoral School and the Institute of Historical Research (IHR).

-Joyce's work has supported and will always seek ways to promote gender and ethnic parity in order to celebrate our diverse world through art, the moving image, writing and research.
+Joyce's work has and will always promote gender and ethnic parity to celebrate our diverse world through art, the moving image, writing and research.